hackclub/hackclub/workshops/backjack/README.md

 ![A person thinking](https://cloud-m8wvf9mhv.vercel.app/0giphy-2.gif)

-### checking for a possible bust or blackjack 👀
+### Checking for a possible bust or blackjack 👀

 [The rule](https://youtu.be/eyoh-Ku9TCI) of the game in this video tells us, if the player or the dealer has a total bigger than 21 then it a bust he loses,

 If the total is 21 then he got blackjack and he a win, else the game goes on.
 We, therefore, need to check if one of the people in the game has a bust or a blackjack, that would like :

-if the total player card is bigger or equal to 21 or the total dealer card is bigger or equal to 21  then we must check for a bust or blackjack :
+If the total player card is bigger or equal to 21 or the total dealer card is bigger or equal to 21  then we must check for a bust or blackjack :

 ```C++
     if (Tl_Pl_card >= 21 || Tl_Dl_card >= 21 ) {                 /* checking fo the person that has a bust or blackjack */